mes-aides/ops/README.md

 or

-- A redirection from port 80 to https://vps.mes-aides.gouv.fr
+- A redirection from port 80 to https://metal.mes-aides.gouv.fr
-- Mes Aides on port 433 at hostname vps.mes-aides.gouv.fr
+- Mes Aides on port 433 at hostname metal.mes-aides.gouv.fr

 ### Iterations